DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Appendix

 \subsection{Baselines}

 \textbf{Baselines:} Following prior work \citep{rossi2020temporal, xu2020inductive}, all baselines are trained with a constant learning rate of 0.0001 using the Adam optimizer \citep{adam} on batch-size 200 for a total of 50 epochs.
 The early stopping strategy is used to stop training if validation AP does not improve for 5 epochs.
-For JODIE \citep{kumar2019predicting}, DyRep \citep{trivedi2019dyrep}, and TGN \citep{rossi2020temporal}, we use the general framework\footnote{https://github.com/twitter-research/tgn} implemented by \cite{rossi2020temporal}.
+For JODIE \citep{kumar2019predicting}, DyRep \citep{trivedi2019dyrep}, and TGN \citep{rossi2020temporal}, we use the general framework implemented by \cite{rossi2020temporal}.
 The node memory dimension is set to 172.
-Other encoder hyperparameters are specified in Table \ref{tab:encoder_hyperparam}.
+For the NAT baseline~\cite{nat}, we utilize the results in the paper for the common datasets since the setup is the same.
+We generate results for the missing datasets with the default hyperparameters.
+See Tables \ref{tab:nat_hyperparam} and \ref{tab:caw_hyperparam} for details.

-For TGAT\footnote{https://github.com/StatsDLMathsRecomSys/Inductive-representation-learning-on-temporal-graphs}, we use the default hyperparameters of 2 layer neighbor sampling with 20 neighbors sampled at each hop.
-Other hyperparameters are specified in Table \ref{tab:encoder_hyperparam}.
-For the CaW\footnote{https://github.com/snap-stanford/CAW} method, we tune the time decay parameter $\alpha \in \{0.01, 0.1, 0.3, 0.5, 1, 2, 4, 10\} \times 10^{-6}$, and length of the walks $m \in \{2, 3, 4, 5\}$ on the validation set.
-The optimal hyperparameters for each dataset are specified in Table \ref{tab:caw_hyperparam}.
+For TGAT, we use the default hyperparameters of 2 layer neighbor sampling with 20 neighbors sampled at each hop.
+For the CaW method, we tune the time decay parameter $\alpha \in S$ where $S=$, and length of the walks $m \in \{2, 3, 4, 5\}$ on the validation set.
 The number of heads for the walking-based attention is fixed to 8.